datacontroller/docs.datacontroller.io/docs/dci-deploysas9.md

  * Stored Processes
  * Library Object & tables

+ All SAS code is embedded in Stored Processes (so there is no need to deploy programs to the file system, no SASAUTOs).
+There is no use of X commands, no use of external internet access, full LOCKDOWN is supported.

  After the installation process (which updates `public/settings` and removes the `admin/makedata` STP), there are no write actions performed against metadata.

 ### Databases

-We strongly recommend that the Data Controller configuration tables are stored in a database for concurrency reasons, however it is also possible to use a BASE engine library.
+We strongly recommend that the Data Controller configuration tables are stored in a database for concurrency reasons.

 We have customers in production using Oracle, Postgres, Netezza, SQL Server to name a few.
 Contact us for support with DDL and migration steps for your chosen vendor.

 !!! note
     Data Controller does NOT modify schemas!
 It will not create or drop tables, or add/modify columns or attributes.
 Only data _values_ (not the model) can be modified using this tool.

+To caveat the above - it is also quite common for customers to use a BASE engine library.
+Data Controller ships with mechananisms to handle locking (internally) but it cannot handle external contentions, such as those caused when end users open datasets directly, eg with Enterprise Guide or Base SAS.